Vegan Chocolate Loaf Cake

 Don’t worry!
 You will not taste the coffee flavour AT ALL.
 Promise.
 It just helps to deepen the chocolate flavour and it’s been a total game changer since I started adding it to my chocolate bakes.
 You can omit the coffee/espresso powder completely if you prefer though.

 Now it’s time to mix together the dry ingredients.
 To a large bowl, add 250g of self-raising flour, 1/2 a teaspoon of baking soda, 3 tablespoons of cocoa powder and 180g of caster sugar (I know that’s technically a wet ingredient but never mind).

-Add your dairy-free buttermilk to the dry ingredients bowl, along with the melted butter/coffee mixture.
+Add your dairy-free buttermilk to the dry ingredients bowl, along with the melted margarine/coffee mixture.
 Mix it all together really well until you have a smooth chocolate cake batter.
 Make sure to scrape the bottom and sides of the bowl so you don’t leave any dry bits behind.

 Transfer the batter into your lined loaf tin and bake for around 40-45 minutes, or until a toothpick through the centre comes out clean.